 The newly initiated bus service provided less frequent trips than the streetcar, but it was still desirable infrastructure for prospective renters or home buyers in the district.
 Advertisements for home rentals and sales often point out that the site is adjacent to the Cannon Hill Bus Line.
-Bus riders included working-class district residents who resided in apartment buildings, but some of the district's well-to-do residents also relied on the bus to access downtown.26
+Bus riders included working-class residents like factory worker who resided in apartment buildings, but some of the district's well-to-do residents also relied on the bus to access downtown.